databrickslabs/mosaic/docs/source/api/raster-format-readers.rst

       expected, e.g. using :code:`toBoolean` or :code:`toInt` during handling.

     Geo-Scientific Files (N-D Labeled)
-      - :code:`sizeInMB` is ignored and read strategy "as_path" is used.
-      - :code:`retile` and :code:`tileSize` are ignored; also, :code:`stepTessellate` is forced to false.
       - Drivers (and corresponding file extensions) that are defaulted to geo-scientific handling:
         :code:`HDF4` ("hdf4"), :code:`HDF5` ("hdf5"), :code:`GRIB` ("grb"), :code:`netCDF` ("nc"),
         and :code:`Zarr` ("zarr"); see Zarr and NetCDF notes further down.
+      - Use of option :code:`toTif` might be useful to standardize handling of the nested data into more pixel-based, e.g. for retile, tessellate, and combine phases.
       - Consider use of `xarray <https://pypi.org/project/xarray/>`_ / `rioxarray <https://pypi.org/project/rioxarray/>`_
         libs to work with Geo-Scientific; can combine with various data engineering and can use UDF patterns, adapting from examples shown in :doc:`rasterio-gdal-udfs` as well as various notebook examples in the project repo.

-    Other Non-Zipped Files
+    Tif Files
-      - Allows :code:`retile` (and :code:`tileSize`) can be used with :code:`sizeInMB`, or neither.
+      - GeoTIFFs (driver "GTiff" with extension "tif") are pixel based vs nested.
+They more readily allow subdivide read strategy with :code:`sizeInMB` >= 0 as well as retiling with :code:`retile` and :code:`tileSize`.

     Zipped Files
       - Zipped files should end in ".zip".
       - Zipped (.zip) variations use "as_path" read strategy regardless of whether :code:`sizeInMB` is provided (which would otherwise cue "subdivide_on_read").
-      - Ignores :code:`retile` and :code:`tileSize`; also, :code:`stepTessellate` is forced to false.
+      - Recommend :code:`sizeInMB` "-1" to avoid attempting to subdivide read strategy.
+      - Might have issues with :code:`retile`, :code:`tileSize`, or :code:`stepTessellate`.

     NetCDF Files
       - Additional for this geo-scientific format.
       - Mostly tested with :code:`subdatasetName` provided which seems to reduce the NetCDF to 1 band which GDAL likes.
-      - Does not allow :code:`sizeInMB`, :code:`retile`, :code:`tileSize`, or :code:`stepTessellate`.
       - Not really tested zipped, don't recommend providing this format zipped.
-      - If not using subdataset, due to potentially challenges with multiple bands at once for this format, may need to stop at tessellate with :code:`stopAtTessellate` set to "true", then use UDF (e.g. with [rio]xarray).
+      - When a subdataset is not specified, you may need to stop at tessellate with :code:`stopAtTessellate` set to "true", then use UDF (e.g. with [rio]xarray);
+        this is due to potentially challenges with attempting to process multiple bands at once for this format.

     Zarr Files
       - Additional for this geo-scientific format.